vb/lazyframe/README.md

 For example here are the number of requests and filesizes of some well-known services.

-* **Youtube** – 11 requests ≈ 580kb
+* **YouTube** – 11 requests ≈ 580kb
 * **Google maps** – 52 requests ≈ 580kb
 * **Vimeo** – 8 requests ≈ 145kb

 Lazyframe creates a responsive placeholder for embedded content and requests it when the user interacts with it.
 This decreases the page load and idle time.

-Lazyframe comes with brand-like themes for Youtube, Vimeo and Vine.
+Lazyframe comes with brand-like themes for YouTube, Vimeo and Vine.

 1. [Install](#install)
 2. [Import](#import)